cmharlow/lc-reconcile/README.md

 * URI: cell.recon.match.id
 * Label and URI each separated by | (for easier column splitting later): cell.recon.match.name + " | " + cell.recon.match.id

+15. When you're down, shut down OpenRefine as you normally would.
+Go to the terminal where the LC Reconcile service is running and type in cntl + c.
+This will stop the service.
+Shut down the terminal window.

 Let me know if you have questions - email is charlow2(at)utk(dot)edu and Twitter handle is @cm_harlow

 ##Plans for Improvement